jcseals/ctf/_posts/2025-1-18-htb-MonitorsThree.md

 ## Introduction

 This write-up details my approach to solving the HackTheBox machine "MonitorsThree".
-The box demonstrates several vulnerabilities including SQL injection, exploitation of CVE-2023-28858 in Cacti, and privilege escalation through Duplicati misconfiguration.
+The box demonstrates several vulnerabilities including SQL injection, exploitation of CVE-2023-28858 in Cacti, and privilege escalation through a known Duplicati login bypass vulnerability.

 ## Initial Reconnaissance